publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIV/m__us_usc_t16_s1861a.md

             (B) appropriated for the purposes of this section;

-            (C) provided by an industry fee system established under subsection (d) of this section and in accordance with [section 53735 of title 46][/us/usc/t46/s53735]; or
+            (C) provided by an industry fee system established under subsection (d) and in accordance with [section 53735 of title 46][/us/usc/t46/s53735]; or

             (D) provided from any State or other public sources or private or non-profit organizations.

-        (2) All funds for the program, including any fees established under subsection (d) of this section, shall be paid into the fishing capacity reduction fund established under [section 53735 of title 46][/us/usc/t46/s53735].
+        (2) All funds for the program, including any fees established under subsection (d), shall be paid into the fishing capacity reduction fund established under [section 53735 of title 46][/us/usc/t46/s53735].

     (d) __Industry fee system__